Mazyod/Mazyod.github.io/source/_posts/2014-03-10-nsproxy-with-uikit.md

 In any case, that's where I decided to leave it at, and that's that as far as this thing goes!!

-*P.S: The complete code can be found in the `RTLSegmentedControl` directory, [under the proxy-pattern branch](https://github.com/Mazyod/RTLSegmentedControl/tree/proxy-pattern).*
+*P.S: The complete code can be found in the `RTLSegmentedControl` repository, [under the proxy-pattern branch](https://github.com/Mazyod/RTLSegmentedControl/tree/proxy-pattern).*